Not puking on lizards, Kenya

 Passengers for the afternoon train arrived during the third hour and together we learned that if you do steal the signal lights, the train will kill all your friend’s cattle.
 The train came, they left, I lay back down on the cold hard bench, the station staff were perplexed by my continued presence.
 But I felt I’d always been there and always would be, until well into the fourth hour, the driver showed up.
 I smashed on a pleasant demeanor and off we went.

-“A restaurant” turned out to be a fancy resort where white people spent more for lunch that I had all week (though presumably didn’t get sick from it), or lounged in any of several pools inside the electric fence while assorted birds and a friggin elephant hung out by the watering hole just outside the wire.
+“A restaurant” turned out to be a fancy resort where tourists spent more for lunch that I had all week (though presumably didn’t get sick from it), or lounged in any of several pools inside the electric fence while assorted birds and a friggin elephant hung out by the watering hole just outside the wire.
 Impala and zebra in the background.
 It was incredible.
 If you’re going to be sick all day, might as well do it with a view of an elephant.

 My sparkling water stayed down and I was feeling like a decent shadow of a human three hours later when my childhood buddy arrived.
 I was proud that I hadn’t barfed on a single piece of teak patio furniture, nor any of the colorful lizards scampering about.
 You’re welcome.
 I grabbed my bag, jumped in the car, and off we went.